Bascil/ussd-mobile-money-php/README.md

 7. Go to `Settings > API key` and enter your password to generate an API key.
 Look for a file named `config.php` and set your username as `sandbox` and the api key as the one you have generated.

 8. Configure a payment product (if working with mobile money).
-Payment products allow you to interact with our payment APIs.
+Payment products allow you to interact with `Africa's Talking` payment APIs.
 Go to `Payments > Products` to create a payment product for testing.

 ### Usage